in Morocco:

 Rooftop Dining in Marrakech and Essaouira

-Urban rooftop dining combines sunset in Marrakech viewing with culinary excellence.
+Urban rooftop dining combines sunset viewing with culinary excellence.
 Restaurants position tables to frame the Koutoubia Mosque and distant Atlas Mountains; in Essaouira, ocean-facing terraces pair exceptional seafood with Atlantic views.
 Book at least a week ahead and request west-facing terrace seating.

 Camel Trekking